2019-20 Catalog (Archived Catalog)

 Washington, DC 20202-4605

 No one outside of the College shall have access to nor will the College disclose any information about student educational records without the written consent of the student.
+Written consent forms can be obtained at the Student Services Center.
 Exceptions are:

 - School officials demonstrating a legitimate educational interest

 - Schools in which a student seeks or intends to enroll

 - Federal, State, and local authorities involved in auditing or evaluating compliance with education programs in connection with financial aid